-- It is durable provided its used and maintained properly.
+- It is durable, provided that it is used and maintained properly.

-- PEX pipings contain a chemicals that reduces it’s tendency of damage.
-The presence of this chemical however, combined with the thickness of PEX pipe material reduces the water flow down to about 5 to 6%.
-Trying to excessively increase speed may gradually cause internal damage to pipe reducing its life span.
+- PEX pipings contain a chemical that reduces their tendency to damage.
+The presence of this chemical, however, combined with the thickness of PEX pipe material, reduces the water flow down to about 5 to 6%.
+Trying to excessively increase speed may gradually cause internal damage to the pipe, reducing its life span.

-- Overly increased water pressure causes it to pop indefinitely, that is when using them in large organizations; in other words, they are not meant for commercial environments.
-You can only use them in smaller size branch piping, pipings going beyond one inch are not ideal for PEX to be used.
+- The overly increased water pressure causes it to pop indefinitely, that is, when using them in large organizations.
+In other words, they are not meant for commercial environments.
+You can only use them in smaller size branch piping; pipings going beyond one inch are not ideal for PEX pipes.

 - Failure from PEX piping is sudden; it gives little to no warning signs before it fails.

-- Currently there are no known ways to recycle PEX provided time limit is exceeded.
+- Currently, there are no known ways to recycle PEX pipes if their usage is exceeded.

-- It is not ideal for outdoor purposes as it tends to deteriorate with direct contact to sunlight
+- It is not ideal for outdoor purposes, as it tends to deteriorate with direct contact with sunlight.

-- Easily recyclable and has high monetary value even when it gets old and past its time-limit.
+- Easily recyclable and has high monetary value even when it gets old.